CTS 2322 (Unix/Linux Administration

-In the course we will be building and installing lots of
+In this course, we will be building and installing lots of

 software and you must leave sufficient space available for

-make sure the partition(s) holding these have sufficient
+make sure the storage volume(s) holding these have sufficient space.

 Make sure the volume used for /tmp (either the root volume, some